szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `subtractLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in the employee book.
-* `find Anthony` followed by `subtractLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.
+* `find n/Anthony` followed by `subtractLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.

 ### Assign a leave with a date to an employee : `assignLeave`